JonDemers/opcode-ssg/_posts/2023-11-12-a-b-testing-landing-pages-when-launching-new-product.markdown

 ## Setting Up The Test

 In our case, our SaaS File Transfer Solution has many interesting features.
 The test consist to select 6 prominent features of the product and create a landing page for each.
 Each page will focus on the selected prominent feature first, but also mention the other features.
-On each page, we have a "Free Trial" form inviting our prospect to try the product.
+On each page, we have a "Demo Trial" form inviting our prospect to try the product.

 - [Affordable File Sharing Solution](/en/saas/file-transfer/affordable-file-sharing-solution/)
 - [Scalable File Sharing Solution](/en/saas/file-transfer/scalable-file-sharing-solution/)